zetamarkets/sdk/examples/liquidator-example/README.md

 ## Context

-Zeta is a protocol that allows the trading of undercollateralized options and futures on Solana, using the Serum DEX for its order matching.
-Zeta is only available on devnet with SOL as the underlying asset.
+Zeta is a protocol that allows the trading of undercollateralized perps, futures and options on Solana, using an orderbook matching system.
+Zeta is available with SOL, BTC and ETH as underlying assets, with more to come!

 The Zeta liquidator repository contains two basic liquidator examples that should work out of the box and provide baseline examples for how to run a liquidator.
 Zeta's full-liquidator liquidates any future or option that requires liquidation, as long as there is enough capital in the liquidator's vault.